anthony-mills/s3-video/readme.txt

 == Changelog ==

+= 0.94 =
+Fix for missing files from Wordpress plugin repository

 = 0.93 =
 The auto buffering and auto play settings controlling the playback of playlists and videos can now be set in the control panel without requiring manual code changes.